Code-Institute-Submissions/https-github.com-farah-maria-women-in-coding-history/README.md

 <center><img src="assets/images/mobformnav.png" alt="screenshot of nav bar on feedback page using Chrome dev tools to create dimensions for iphone4" width="50%"/></center>
 <br>

 The top screenshot was taken on my Huawei P30 lite phone.
-The second is on the dimensions of an iphone 4, created using Chrome dev tools.
+The second is on the dimensions of an iPhone 4, created using Chrome dev tools.

 There is a hover effect for the options on the navbars, to help the user see that the labels on the header are interactive and 'clickable', and also a colour effect to show if the page has already been visited.
 This is to help the reader understand the functionality of the navigation bar and to remind them of what they have already viewed, creating a clear sense of where they are on their journey through the site.

 -_Footer with Social Media Links_-

 The same footer design is used on all three pages with a hover effect to indicate interactivity.
-There are three icons for Facebook, Twitter and Youtube taken from the Font Awesome library.
+There are three icons for Facebook, Twitter and YouTube taken from the Font Awesome library.
 As with the navigation bar on the mobile version of the site, the feedback page has a border around the icons so that they clearly stand out on a small screen.
 The style and colour of the border is the same.
 Tablets also have a slightly tweaked design for the footer, which is a compromise between the full-size design for large desktops and the boxed footer for mobiles.
 It consists of the same background illustration that's used for desktops, but with the addition of a grey border to draw emphasis to the links on a smaller screen.
 The links on the footer do work, but I have yet to set up a social media presence for the WICH project.

 -_Landing Page & WICH Logo_-

-As shown at the start of this document, the landing page, or homepage, is simple, minamilist but informative, with a natural and gentle colour palette.
+As shown at the start of this document, the landing page, or homepage, is simple, minimalist but informative, with a natural and gentle colour palette.
 The words 'Women coders since the 1840...' informs the user of the content they should expect from the next page.
 The navigation label 'timeline' at the top of the page also introduces how this information is going to be presented.
 The hero image of a keyboard on a pink desk is attractive as well as functional in conveying the main themes of women at work in computer technology and coding.

 The icon used for the logo is from the Font Awesome library [Font Awesome website](fontawesome.com) and clearly indicates the subject matter of computing, while the shades of pink on the home page are a wry reference to what is stereotypically thought of as 'feminine taste'.
 The logo and title heading are repeated on all three pages.

-The WICH anacronism was fun to come up with, and obviously points to the word 'witch'.
+The WICH acronym was fun to come up with, and obviously points to the word 'witch'.
 This is intended to evoke the history of confident, intelligent women being considered oddballs and outsiders.
 Women software developers are, after all, still a small minority.

 All of the fonts are from Google Fonts [Google Fonts website](fonts.google.com), except for Courier.
 Courier is used on the landing page for smaller screens, as it is clearer to read and still in line with the themes of coding and history (i.e. typewriters).

 The hero image is by @lum3n and can be downloaded free of charge from Unsplash [Unsplash web address](https://unsplash.com/photos/-RBuQ2PK_L8).

-The tree wallpaper design used as a background throghout the site as been edited to different sizes and hues by me, but the original can be downloaded from the Creative Tacos site, which has a beautiful collection of free design resources.
+The tree wallpaper design used as a background throughout the site as been edited to different sizes and hues by me, but the original can be downloaded from the Creative Tacos site, which has a beautiful collection of free design resources.
 To find free background wallpaper options, look up 'digital papers' on https://creativetacos.com/

 -_Timeline_-